browserengineering/book/book/animations.md

 your browser; [here](examples/example13-width-transition.html) is the width animation example)

 Implement this CSS property.
-The strategy will be almost the same as in
-JavaScript: define an object on which we can call `animate` on each animation frame, causing the animation to advance one frame.
-And when it's done, remove it.
-There can be more than one CSS transition, so store them in a 2D `animations` dictionary keyed by node and CSS property name.[^delete-complicated]
+The strategy will be almost the same as in JavaScript: define an object on which we can call `animate` on each animation frame, causing the animation to advance one frame.
+Multiple elements can animate at a time, so let's store animations in an `animations` dictionary on each node, keyed by the property being animated:[^delete-complicated]

 [^delete-complicated]: For simplicity, this code leaves animations in
     the `animations` dictionary even when they're done animating.